Who is Ali Holder?

 I play mostly with a band in town.
-In that sense, it is hard to make money on my end, after I pay the band (which is not near as much as they deserve) there is usually not enough left over to myself.
+In that sense it is hard to make money on my end, after I pay the band (which is not near as much as they deserve) there is usually not enough left over to myself.
 I tend to play solo gigs and save that money to pay my band when we do have a band gig.
 I think you can look at any field and find the tough parts about it.
 You can also choose to see it as pushing through with resilience because it’s worth it.
 I am thankful that I get to be creative and share that creativity on a regular basis with people that I admire who are supportive, in a town that is supportive.

 Coming from a small town, is it harder or easier to find where you and your music belong in Austin?

 I find it much easier to find a place here in general as well as with my music.
 I am thankful for the placed I was raised and it shaped me into the person I am today.
 Which I think is resourceful and tough.
-However, it was not an easy place to be different or have different ideas without being judged.
+However, it was not an easy place to be different or have different ideas with out being judged.
 In most small towns there tends to be a very extreme or narrow point of view on most things.
 You’re either one thing or another.
 Your music is this, or it is that.
 I find here in Austin I am allowed to be exactly who I am which is not just one thing, but thousands of things intertwined.
 Not only do I have permission to be myself here, it is encouraged.
 I feel the same goes for my music.
 I have never fit neatly into one genre.
 I’m allowed to musically be more than one thing here, to experiment, to grow and change.
 I am thankful for that.

 In junior high you started playing and writing music.
 You started out with a guitar and later branched out to the ukulele (which we can hear in your song “Moon”).
 Later in Austin, you fronted two bands: the folk-leaning Ali Holder & the Broken Hearted, then an R&B band, Ali Holder & the Raindoggs.
 What has your progression through your music taught you about yourself and your music?

 I never played with a band until I moved to Austin.
 I have learned that collaboration can be a really beautiful thing.
-With multiple viewpoints and sensibilities, I have been able to create something so much bigger than I ever dreamed.
+With multiple view points and sensibilities I have been able to create something so much bigger than I ever dreamed.
 Any band I play in I just use my name now since I tend to have rotating members.
 That is the beauty and curse of the Austin music scene, having a large variety of really talented people to work with is the beauty.
 The curse is that they are always in demand by others as well.
 I have found that in a live setting I really love being relaxed and letting the band do what they want and are feeling.
-I’ve learned that in the recording studio I tend to want things my way.
+I’ve learned that in recording studio I tend to want things my way.
 I guess it’s good to have a balance of both.

 I feel like I a continually learning how to play, sing, and write all the time.
-The same goes for learning how to collaborate with other musicians.
+The same goes for learning to how collaborate with other musicians.
 I feel lucky to be able to move through things and make mistakes knowing I can only grow from them.

 If you could go back to junior high and give yourself one piece of advice (about the music industry, performing, music writing, etc.) what would it be?

-1) Practice and write every day while you have the free time.
+1) Practice and write everyday while you have the free time.